benbjurstrom/prezet/README.md

 php artisan prezet:index
 ```

-This command updates the SQLite index with the latest frontmatter information from your markdown files.
+This command updates the SQLite index with the latest front matter information from your markdown files.
 Run this command whenever you:

 - Add a new markdown file
 - Change a markdown file's slug
-- Modify frontmatter and want to see those changes reflected on the index page
+- Modify front matter and want to see those changes reflected on the index page

 Note that changes to the main content of your markdown files don't require updating the index, as this content is read directly from the file when displaying a single post.